Merzasphor/MWSE/docs/source/types/tes3magicEffectInstance.md

 ### `createdData`

+*Read-only*.
 The bound or summoned data associated with the instance, for summoned creatures or items.
 The stack's object will be a reference in the case of summoned creatures.

 **Returns**: